-[195] The evidence put before the Tribunal clearly establishes that Mr. Hynes cannot continue to act as a sub-delegate of the respondent unless the appropriate corrective measures are taken by the respondent.
+not continue to act as a sub-delegate of the respondent unless the appropriate corrective measures are taken by the respondent.
 The evidence also demonstrates that measures put in place by the respondent have failed to ensure that these appointments were based on merit and that the PSEA, the PSER and policy requirements were met and not circumvented.
-These considerations direct the Tribunal in ordering the following corrective measures.
+These considerations direct the Tribunal in making the following recommendations that should provide guidance in addressing the Tribunal's concerns.

 [196] Mr. Hynes has testified that he had limited training in the PSEA and relied on the advice of Human Resource Advisors.
 At a minimum, he should receive training that is appropriate for someone delegated to exercise staffing authority under the PSEA.
+The

-Unless such training is completed and an assessment of Mr. Hynes's ability to make appropriate decisions and conduct proper appointment-related processes is done, he should not be delegated any staffing authority under the PSEA.
+Tribunal recommends that, unless such training is completed and an assessment of Mr. Hynes's ability to make appropriate decisions and conduct proper appointment-related processes is done, he should not be delegated any staffing authority under the PSEA.

 [197] The Tribunal has found that Mr. Hynes demonstrated disregard for the PSEA and other staffing requirements.
 Mr. Hynes's direction clearly led to the abuses of authority in the appointments at issue in these complaints.
-In light of these findings, the respondent must ensure that this is an isolated incident and that Mr. Hynes could exercise the discretion in accordance with the PSEA and other staffing requirements.
-Unless the respondent review all appointments involving Messrs.
-Hynes and MacMillan and proceed with desk audits where appropriate, Mr. Hynes should not be delegated any staffing authority under the PSEA.
+In light of these findings, the respondent should ensure that this is an isolated incident and that Mr. Hynes could exercise the discretion in accordance with the PSEA and other staffing requirements.
+The Tribunal recommends that the respondent review all internal appointments involving Messrs.
+Hynes and MacMillan and proceed with desk audits where appropriate, before Mr. Hynes is delegated any staffing authority under the PSEA.

 [198] In addition, the respondent provides advisory and some oversight functions through its human resources personnel and has put in place measures such as an established criteria for non-advertised appointments.
 However these have proven to be ineffective in the circumstances of these complaints.
-Therefore, an assessment should be made of the capability of the human resources organization in NRCan to provide proper advice to management, particularly with respect to non-advertised appointment processes.
+Therefore, the Tribunal recommends that an assessment should be made within 90 days of the capability of the human resources organization in NRCan to provide proper advice to management, particularly with respect to non-advertised appointment processes and to correct within six months any shortcomings arising from the assessment.